Oracle HTTP Server supports three main categories of security, namely, authentication, authorization, and confidentiality.

 Use the Audit Policies page in Fusion Middleware Control to assign audit policies to a selected Oracle HTTP Server instance.

-For more information on setting audit policies, see Managing Audit Policies for Java Components with Fusion Middleware Control in Securing Applications with Oracle Platform Security Services
+For more information about setting audit policies, see Managing Audit Policies for Java Components with Fusion Middleware Control in Securing Applications with Oracle Platform Security Services.

 Oracle HTTP Server secures communications by using a Secure Sockets Layer (SSL) protocol.
 SSL secures communication by providing message encryption, integrity, and authentication.
 The SSL standard allows the involved components (such as browsers and HTTP servers) to negotiate which encryption, authentication, and integrity mechanisms to use.

 For details on how to implement SSL for Oracle HTTP Server, see Configuring SSL for the Web Tier in Administering Oracle Fusion Middleware.
 For information on using mod_ossl, Oracle's SSL module, see mod_ossl Module—Enables Cryptography (SSL).
 For information about mod_ossl directives, see mod_ossl Module.

 These sections describes SSL features that are supported for this release.

 The global ID support feature adds support SSL protocol features called variously as step-up, server gated crypto, or global server ID.

 Step-up is a feature that allows old, weak encryption browsers, to step-up so that public keys greater than 512 bits and bulk encryption keys greater than 64 bits can be used in the SSL protocol.
 This means that server X.509 certificates that contain public keys in excess of 512 bits and which contain step-up digital rights can now be used by Oracle Application Server.
 Such certificates are often called 128 bit certificates, even though the certificate itself typically contains a 1024 bit certificate.
 The Verisign Secure Site Pro is an example of such a certificate which can now be used by Oracle Application Server.